vuhungtvt2018/face-anti-spoofing--liveness-detection-/README.md

-# face anti spoofing (liveness detection)
+# Face anti spoofing (liveness detection)
-# backbone is VGG16 but added some layers before fully connected layer
+ Backbone is VGG16 but added some layers before fully connected layer
+# Project to participate in Zalo AI Challenge 2022